guizmaii-opensource/scala-glob/README.md

 ## Internals

-`scala-glob` compiles the glob expressions into regular expressions that can then be checked efficiently using Java native Regex support.
+`scala-glob` compiles the glob patterns into regular expressions that can then be checked efficiently using Java native Regex support.

 The `Glob` object has three slots,`mayBeDir`, `mustBeDir` and `partial`,